KnudsenMorten/AzLogDcrIngestPS/README.md

 > Product team quotes: “Data Collector API was never officially released or considered "complete”.
 We are going to update Data Collector API documentation as part of its deprecation cycle”

-I have using the API with my Powershell scripts to upload 'tons' of custom data into Azure LogAnalytics.
+I have been using the API with my Powershell scripts to upload 'tons' of custom data into Azure LogAnalytics.
 On top, I provided 35 Azure dashboards, that gives me (and my customers) great insight to the health and security of their environment.

 ![Flow-MMA](img/Concept-legacy-mma.png)